Clarence Thomas: Early life

-Thomas was born in 1948 in Pin Point, Georgia—a small, predominantly black community near Savannah founded by freedmen after the Civil War.
-He was the second of three children born to M. C. Thomas, a farm worker, and Leola "Pigeon" Williams, a domestic worker.
-They were the descendants of slaves, and the family spoke Gullah as a first language.
-Thomas's earliest known ancestors were slaves named Sandy and Peggy, who were born in the late 18th century and owned by wealthy planter Josiah Wilson of Liberty County, Georgia.
-Thomas's father left the family when Thomas was two years old.
-Though Thomas's mother worked hard, she was sometimes paid only pennies per day and struggled to earn enough money to feed the family, and she was sometimes forced to rely on charity.
-After a house fire left them homeless, Thomas and his younger brother Myers were taken to live in Savannah with his maternal grandparents, Myers and Christine (née Hargrove) Anderson.
+Thomas was born on June 23, 1948, in his parents' wooden shack in Pin Point, Georgia.
+Pin Point was a small community near Savannah founded by freedmen in the 1880s.
+He was the second of three children of M.C.
+Thomas, a farm worker, and Leola Williams.
+Williams had been born out of wedlock; after her mother's death, she was sent from Liberty County, Georgia, to live with an aunt in Pin Point.
+The family were descendants of enslaved people and spoke the creole language Gullah as a first language.
+Thomas's earliest known ancestors were slaves named Sandy and Peggy, who were born in the late 18th century and owned by wealthy planter Josiah Wilson of Liberty County.
+Thomas's older sister, Emma, was born in 1946, and his younger brother, Myers, in 1949.